 So far I’ve been offering dire warnings on keeping yourself safe and I won’t take them back.
 But there are some upsides.
 As a solo female traveller I’ve been surprised on many occasions by how helpful total strangers can be.
 I’ve had a doctor drive me to the pharmacy for eye medication when I scratched my cornea as I had no-one to go with me.
-I’ve also had a migraine at a night out and had the manager arrange for me to be taken back to my hotel to make sure I didn’t have to walk back alone while unwell.
+I’ve also had a migraine at a night out and had the manager arrange for me to be taken back to my hotel by one of his staff to make sure I didn’t have to walk back alone while unwell.

 Don’t let worry put you off travelling alone.
 Staying safe on holiday isn’t always easier when you’ve someone with you.
-After all, you can choose to stay sober but have to deal with a drunken friend needing to be helped home.
+After all, you might choose to stay sober but have to deal with a drunken friend needing to be helped home.
 In that case, being on your own is far easier.